CarlosMendez1997Sei/WETSAT_v2/README.md

 ## 11.0 and 12.0 Transform predicted values (categorical and numerical) to legend and export images

 - Use encoder label to transform values (optional) 📌
-- Export to raster (.tif) images in AOI selected, for example -----> Forecasting_labels_XX.tif
+- Export to raster (.tif) images in AOI selected, for example -----> Classification_labels_XX.tif
 - Open the raster images predicted in Open Source GIS, for example QGIS

 </h4>